ctrlkohl/ctrlkohl/README.md

 ### Introduction
 Hello!
-My name is ctrlkohl (John Mcdowall)!
+My name is ctrlkohl (John Shier)!
 I have a github page mainly to contribute to projects and keep my projects here!<br>
 Basic Info about me:<br>
 Age: 15 (16 soon!)<br>
 Height: 6ft<br>